IBM/integrity-enforcer/docs/README_SAMPLE_TEKTON_SIGNING_PIPELINE.md

    - deployment.yml
    ```

+   Tekton signing pipeline would sign specified resources of a sameple application cloned from a repostiory and deploy it to a cluster.

+   Deployment of a sample application requires a container image that can be pulled from a container registry.

-   Prepare a container image for the sameple application and push it to regsitry.
-Note that
+   The following shows how to prepare a container image for the sameple application and push it to regsitry.
+   In the sample application directory, execute `docker build` and `docker push` the following commands with required container image name and tag.

    ```
    $ cd /integrity-enforcer/develop/signing-pipeline/sample-app
    $ docker build -t docker.io/pipeline-demo/sample-app:rc1 .